 Yes, Your Website Design Has a Shelf Life

-Your company’s website is working while the rest of your workforce has gone home or to happy hour.
+Your company’s website is working while the rest of your workforce has gone home.

 Chances are if you’ve recently gone through the website design process you’re hoping that you won’t ever have to do it again.
 Maybe you felt the whole process was long and grueling.
 Or perhaps you weren’t happy with the final results.
 Add to that sentiment the fact that you probably spent anywhere between 20 and $40,000 for your brand new website, and now we start to see why people would rather just launch the site and never touch it again.

 Unfortunately, I have to be the bearer of bad news here.
 Your website design does have a shelf life.
 A website isn’t like a logo in that you can wait 35 years before updating it for a new generation.
 Your company’s website is sort of a living, breathing organism.
 One that stands in as a sales and marketing tool 24/7, while the rest of your workforce has gone home or to happy hour.
 It’s not all doom and gloom though.
 Just because you just redesigned your entire website doesn’t mean you have to throw it out in 18 months.
 The key is to take a more iterative approach to website design.

 The Iterative Web Design Process

 Before you can do anything with your new website you need to plan how you’re going to get there.
 What steps are you going to take to reach success?
 What does success even look like in a web design?
 The first thing you need to do is to define the goals of your website design.

 I’ve done this before so I’ll help you out a little bit.
 Many customers who come to us in search of a new web design all share a few common goals:

 The example goals above are just a few I have come across in my time redesigning websites.
 Your goals may be similar or differ in a way that fits with your organization.
 Whatever your goals of a website design are, they should be S.M.A.R.T.; specific, measurable, attainable, relevant, and timely.